daya0576/beaverhabits/README.md

 ## Standalone mode for iOS (Web Application)

-Follow this [wiki](https://github.com/daya0576/beaverhabits/wiki/To-Add-Standalone-Mode-for-iOS-(Web-Application)) to add it as an icon on the home screen and make it launch in a separate window
+Please follow this [wiki](https://github.com/daya0576/beaverhabits/wiki/To-Add-Standalone-Mode-for-iOS-(Web-Application)) to add it as an icon on the home screen and make it launch in a separate window

 ## Order Habits